nushell/nushell/docs/README-duration-spec.md

 The key point is there are 2 groups of durations that have to be supported:
 * "daily" range -- (ns, us ... days, weeks)
-* "monthly" range -- (months, quarters, years, .. centuries, millenia)
+* "monthly" range -- (months, quarters, years, .. centuries, millennia)

 Within each range, there are simple multiplicative (though not linear) scaling factors.
 But between the ranges, between days or weeks and months, all the vagaries of legislated calendars come into play, and the conversion is essentially table-driven.